mrled/caryatid/readme.markdown

     config.vm.box_url = "file:///srv/vagrant/testbox.json"

-Files created by Caryatid honor the user's `umask`.

 ## Roadmap / wishlist

 - Add scp support.
 Vagrant is [supposed to support scp](https://github.com/mitchellh/vagrant/pull/1041), but [apparently doesn't bundle a properly-built `curl` yet](https://github.com/mitchellh/vagrant-installers/issues/30).
 This means you may need to build your own `curl` that supports scp, and possibly even replace your system-supplied curl with that one, in order to use catalogs hosted on scp with Vagrant.
-(Note that we do not rely on curl, so even if your curl is old, Caryatid can still push to scp backends.)
+(Note that Caryatid will not rely on curl, so even if your curl is old, we will still be able to push to scp backends; the only concern is whether your system's Vagrant can pull from them by default or not.)
-- Would love to support S3 storage, however, there isn't a way to authenticate to S3 through Vagrant, at least without third party libraries.
-This would mean that the boxes stored on S3 would be public.
-This is fine for my use case, except that it means anyone with the URL to a box could cost me money just by downloading the boxes over and over
+- Add support for S3 storage.
+Unfortunately, there isn't a way to authenticate to S3 through Vagrant as far as I can tell, so boxes stored on S3 would have to be public.
 - Some sort of webserver mode would be nice, and is in line with the no server-side logic goal.
 Probably require an scp url for doing uploads in addition to an http url for vagrant to fetch the boxes?
-Or could require WebDAV?

-## See also

-- [How to set up a self-hosted "vagrant cloud" with versioned, self-packaged vagrant boxes](https://github.com/hollodotme/Helpers/blob/master/Tutorials/vagrant/self-hosted-vagrant-boxes-with-versioning.md) shows you how to do this manually
-- [Distributing Vagrant base boxes securely](http://chase-seibert.github.io/blog/2014/05/18/vagrant-authenticated-private-box-urls.html) also discusses doing this manually
+It does look like Vagrant supports HTTP basic authentication, so downloads for HTTP/HTTPS catalogs could be protected.
+- WebDAV is a possibility, but I'm not sure whether it would be truly valuable or not - I don't see a lot of WebDAV servers out in the wild.
+On the other hand, it would be conceptually simpler than a webserver mode that requires an scp upload mechanism to supplement it, and it would support HTTP basic auth as well.